 Conditional cash transfer (CCT) programs are becoming more and more

 popular throughout the world as new poverty-reduction policies, and

 Latin America counts the most programs.
 Mexico’s CCT programs – Progresa & Oportunidades – have been quite studied, so let’s have a look at their outcomes.

 Simply put, CCTs consist in cash rewards in exchange of people’s investment in education, health or food.
 In other words, it should help fight child malnutrition and nurture social capital.
 The conditions can then vary from sending a child to school to looking for a job in order to receive that money.
 The Mexican Progresa program has proved a great way to avoid any “dependency effect” (no one’s taking holidays in the midst of poverty) and to significantly reduce poverty, including by creating unintended work incentives.

 As for the Oportunidades CCT program, which focuses on schooling and work for the young, results have been just as successful, in particular in the longer term.
 Expected increases in school attendance were met, and so were those of young people working rate.
 The program also contributed to shift young workers to the manufacturing and services sector, away from agriculture.
 Obviously, the longer it’s around, the more that kind of program is successful (because the more people know about it).

 Yet, frequent monitoring is still needed in the years to come to understand the impact of the higher school attendance rate on the level of income and poverty.

-Progresa is one of the first conditional cash transfer programs.
+Progresa has been one of the first conditional cash transfer programs ever.
+Its

 The program rests upon the belief that investing in human capital is the only way to break the cycle of poverty that is being transmitted from generation to generation.
 In addition, the program is grounded on the observation that rural poor have very limited access to health care in general.